Get insider access

 Setting Used For Normal "Detailed Clean", (App)

 The iRobot Roomba S9's real-world suction power is relatively strong for a robot vacuum, exceeding that of the iRobot Roomba i3.
-That said, it isn't as potent as newer flagships like the Roborock S7 MaxV.
+It isn't as potent as newer flagships like the Roborock S7 MaxV.
 In any case, its suction inlet is positioned too high above the contact surface to generate a tight seal on bare surfaces, resulting in low suction power measurements.

 Performance